 - Can I bring my children with me to campus?

 No. While we recognize that K-12 closures have created challenges for parents, only current students, faculty, and staff are allowed on campus at this time.
+Prospective students may visit campus with an appointment.

 - What should I do if I am sick and diagnosed with COVID-19 or suspect I am infected with the virus?